 - Those looking for dramatic levels of lightening (from darkest brown to blonde)

 - Those with black hair (natural or color-treated)

-Can I use Light Works and Radiant Cream Color?
+Can I use Madison Reed Hair Color on my roots before I use Light Works?
+Light Works and Radiant Cream Color?

-Pro tip: it’s usually not necessary to pull Radiant Cream Color through all of your hair before using Light Works.
+Yes.
+First mix, apply and process your Radiant Cream Color shade.
+Then, shampoo and dry your hair.
+Proceed with applying Light Works.
+Pro tip: It's usually not necessary to pull Radiant Cream Color through all of your hair hair before using Light Works.

 What should I do 24 - 48 hours before coloring?

 We recommend you do a sensitivity test 48 hours before you use Light Works.
 Shampoo your hair at least 24 hours in advance—next-day hair is best for coloring.

 We also recommend that you do a strand test before you highlight to determine the approximate timing required to reach your desired degree of lightness.